Welcome to A1 Superstars! Professional Sports and Entertainment Talent Management and Consultants!

-The purpose of this page is to orientate those that are interested in becoming a rising star in the A1 Talent! family.
+The purpose of this page is to orientate those that are interested in becoming a rising star in the A1 Superstars! family.

 Since we work with both children and adults, the parents of child talent should pay close attention to this page, as many of the issues here will impact you also.

 The first question that you should ask is, "Why am I involved in show business?"

 First and foremost, the main reason that you should be involved in show business, is because you really enjoy it.
 If your main reasoning for doing this is to make millions of dollars, you may be disappointed.
 Only a small percentage of actors make the big bucks, and the odds of you becoming a millionaire are slim.
 This is not to say that you can't or won't do it, you just need to be realistic.